-The design of the DBI signals & systems project Design-based learning and hands-on education
+2.1 Design-based learning and hands-on education

 The aim of the DBL Signals and Systems project is to explore systems to maintain a Maglev train levitating by experimenting with repulsion forces between the magnets in the train and the electromagnetics in the track.
 The assignment is hands-on as students experiment with the levitation of a ball by measuring pull-up and pull-down forces.
 Students work through the open-ended design-based [16] project by exploring how a control system works, reviewing stabilization time and experimenting with calibration.